What is the Maritime Zone, and what does the term mean for me as a potential buyer of beach front property in Costa Rica?

-In Costa Rica almost 95% beach front property is concession property and is governed by the Maritime Zone Law as well as other regulations.
+In Costa Rica almost 95% beachfront property is concession property and is governed by the Maritime Zone Law as well as other regulations.
 The following is intended as general overview of how the Maritime Zone is defined and treated in Costa Rica.
-If you are contemplating purchasing beach front Costa Rica real estate, you should have your attorney provide a detailed explanation of Maritime Zone Law and other regulations governing beachfront property in Costa Rica
+If you are contemplating purchasing beach front Costa Rica real estate, you should have your attorney provide a detailed explanation of Maritime Zone Law and other regulations governing beachfront property in Costa Rica.
+The other 5% of beachfront properties are titled, probably acquired a long time ago or within a certain period of exception in the 70's.

 Where is the Maritime Zone?